UMANG13-coder/Neoapps.ai-Documentation/docs/dnd-usage/working-with-components.md

 ### Getting Started

-> Bring your app ideas to life with NeoApps.AI components!
+> Bring your app ideas to life with [NeoApps.ai](https://neoapps.ai/) components!
 These pre-built building blocks let you quickly add functionalities and elements, from basic text and images to interactive forms and data tables.
 Perfect for beginners and technical users alike, components save you time and effort while ensuring a polished and professional look.
 Explore our library and discover buttons, menus, charts, social media feeds, and more!
 Start building your dream app today!

 ### Enhance Your App with Adding Easy Drag-and-Drop Components

-> Adding functionality and elements to your NeoApps.AI app is a breeze with our intuitive component system.
+> Adding functionality and elements to your [NeoApps.ai](https://neoapps.ai/) app is a breeze with our intuitive component system.
 Here's how to seamlessly integrate components into your app's design:

 - **Navigate and Explore:**
     > Start by venturing into the "Components" section, conveniently located on the left sidebar of your app builder interface.
 This treasure trove holds a variety of components waiting to be unleashed.